This post may contain affiliate links. Please read our disclosure policy.

 Recipe Tips and Tricks

 • Cook on Low.
-I do not recommend cooking Asian chicken lettuce wraps on high in the slow cooker.
+I do not recommend cooking the meat for Asian chicken lettuce wraps on high in the slow cooker.
 Low heat is the best option to ensure a tender, perfectly cooked filling.

 • Don’t Overstuff.
 If you don’t mind filling slipping out of your lettuce, then feel free to stuff away!
 However, if you want to serve perfectly portioned, easy-to-eat lettuce wraps (think dinner party), then use less filling per lettuce cup.